 Requirements including reading the assigned material prior to each class meeting, participation in class discussion, three brief written essays summarizing and analyzing the readings on one substantive topic, and a final examination.

-Basic Theories & Concepts of International Relations, Professor Waxman, PSC 76000, 3 credits, Tuesdays 6:30 - 8:30pm
+Basic Concepts and Theories of International Relations, Professor Shirkey, PSC 76000, 3 credits, Mondays 6:30 - 8:30 pm

 The purpose of this course is to introduce students to the different theories and concepts that scholars use to understand and explain world politics.
 The course examines the major theories in the field of International Relations (IR) and some of the central theoretical debates.
 Throughout the course, the relevance of specific theories and theory in general for how we make sense of world politics will be critically assessed.
 The focus of this course, however, will be theoretical rather than empirical.
 Thus, each class will be devoted to an in-depth discussion of a different theoretical perspective in IR, focusing on its key concepts, foundational assumptions, and central arguments.